Ignition Pathways: Electrical, Smoking, Lightning, Spontaneous

 Bearing failure is a well-documented industrial ignition pathway.
 A bearing that has lost lubrication, is misaligned, or has sustained physical damage generates frictional heat at its contact points.
 In sealed bearing housings, the heat is poorly dissipated and can reach temperatures sufficient to ignite accumulated dust, lubricant vapours, or adjacent combustible material.
 The UK Health and Safety Executive (HSE) reports that bearing failures are a significant identified cause in industrial facility fires, particularly in grain-handling and sawmill environments where combustible dust is present.
 In the US, NFPA 654 (Standard for the Prevention of Fire and Dust Explosions) specifically addresses the friction ignition of combustible dust as an industrial hazard.

 Conveyor belt slip fires occur when a conveyor belt becomes stationary (typically because of a blockage or load failure) while the drive roller continues to rotate.
 The friction between the stationary belt and the turning roller generates heat concentrated at the contact point, and the heat is conducted into the belt material.
-Rubber and synthetic rubber belts have autoignition temperatures of 200 to 250°C, which can be reached rapidly under full-drive-power slip conditions.
+Rubber and synthetic rubber belts have autoignition temperatures above approximately 350 to 400°C, though frictional slip can generate sufficient localised heat to reach these temperatures rapidly under full-drive-power slip conditions.
 Conveyor belt fires in mining operations, grain elevators, and recycling plants are a recurring industrial fire cause in the UK (HSE), Australia (Safe Work Australia), and the US (MSHA Mining Safety and Health Administration data).

 Impact sparks from grinding operations, from metal striking stone or concrete, or from material striking fan blades are a distinct mechanism from frictional heating.
 Impact sparks are minute droplets of molten or partially oxidised metal that separate from the impact surface; they are at temperatures between 1,100 and 2,300°C depending on material composition.
 Sparks generated by flint striking steel, or by steel grinding wheel contact with ferrous material, can ignite combustible dust, dry vegetation, or fine fibrous materials.